 Welcome to Carolinas HealthCare System Union's Family Medicine Residency Program.
 Thank you for taking time to discover what our residency program has to offer.
-The Carolinas HealthCare System Union Family Medicine Residency Program provides residents with an opportunity to practice in a small town and suburban environment.
+The Carolinas HealthCare System Union Family Medicine Residency Program provides residents with an opportunity to practice in a small town environment.

 We hope this website will be helpful in your search for a residency program.
 If you have any questions about the program or our community, we encourage you to utilize the provided links or contact us for more information.

-The Residency Program formally began in 1997.
-It is a 1+2 program with the first year based at Carolinas Medical Center (CMC) in Charlotte, NC and the next two years based at Carolinas HealthCare System Union, in Monroe, NC.
-CMC and Carolinas HealthCare System Union are approximately 20 miles apart.
-Except for two months, the first year curriculum of the Carolinas HealthCare System Union residency is similar to that of the main program.
-However, the curriculum for the second and third years is different and more specifically focused on training residents who wish to eventually practice in a suburban environment.
+We are a 1+2 program with the first year based at Carolinas Medical Center (CMC) in Charlotte, NC and the next two years based at Carolinas HealthCare System Union in Monroe, NC.
+CMC CHS Union are approximately 20 miles apart and we are affiliated with the CMC-Charlotte Family Medicine Residency Program.
+The curriculum for the second and third years is specifically focused on training residents who wish to eventually practice in a small town environment.
 Continuity experiences are in a private practice and at the public health department in Monroe.

 This program was designed based on the "apprenticeship model" in which residents train one-on-one with preceptors in a private practice setting.
 Our program accepts two residents per year.
 This allows us to focus on each individual resident's educational needs.
 The patient population is diverse, with patients ranging from farmers and poultry workers to banking executives and hospital employees.
 This "real world" setting ultimately prepares residents to care for patients in a variety of environments, including small town, suburban and underserved areas.